ShivaniKhatri96/React-notetaking-app/README.md

 > Ready to embark on a note-taking journey?
 Create `noteworthy notes` with `Noteworthy`.
 Note is shared among all the users.
 However, only the note's creator can edit and delete it.

-> I am recreating this app in React by using the same backend and CSS styles I used in Vue.js version
+> I am recreating this app in React by using the same backend

 ### Tools that will be used